 Year-by-year key maths and English skills advice for school closures

-We all want to support out children in the best way possible over the coming weeks.
+We all want to support our children in the best way possible throughout this period of disrupted education.

 Juggling work from school, the barrage of amazing content available online and our own work and home responsibilities is overwhelming, though!
 If you need a guide to the essential skills to focus on right now, read our year-group tips for parents.

 - Reception English and maths key skills for home learning

 - 7 key areas for Year 1 home learning